By Liz DiLullo Brown, Little League Vice President of Marketing and Communications

 Throughout the month of February, we once again recognized and celebrated the accomplishments of many of our female athletes and volunteers in support of National Women and Girls in Sports.

-As we highlighted so many amazing stories this past month, I couldn’t help but reflect on my time growing up playing sports and the many lessons that playing sports taught me.
+As we highlighted so many amazing stories, I couldn’t help but reflect on my time growing up playing sports and the many lessons that playing sports taught me.

 The daughter of a coach, I was fortunate to have had the opportunity to try different sports – many of them in the backyard, in the driveway, at the park, or just in the garage.
 The simple idea of sports “sampling” allowed me to try many different things, in organized leagues and through pick-up games.